jbiatek/BSGRulebook/rulebook.md

 To finish setting up for a game with the Ionian Nebula ending:

 - Place 1 Trauma token in the Brig, and 1 in Sickbay.
 Do not look at or reveal either one.
 - Each player draws 3 trauma tokens, keeping them hidden.
-If a player draws "Disaster", the one that looks like a splatter of blood, they should reveal it to everyone, replace it with a new token, then shuffle "Disaster" back into the pool.
+If a player draws "Disaster", the one that looks like a splatter of blood, they reveal it to everyone, replace it with a new token, then shuffle "Disaster" back into the pool.
 - Draw and place Ally cards and their respective tokens until 3 are placed on the board.
 If an Ally is a duplicate of an existing player, remove it from the game and re-draw.
 Place a Trauma token from the pool face down on each of the 3 Ally cards.